SELECTED EXAMPLES

 EVIDENCE: 03

-A group of aesthetic clinics in the South West turning over strong revenue, with real demand and full diaries, but profit never matched the workload.
+A group of aesthetic clinics in the South West had strong revenue, real demand and full diaries, but profit did not match the workload.

 The business was not struggling.
 It was busy and losing money it had already earned.
-Time, bookings and financial control were not properly joined up.
+Time, bookings and financial control were not joined up properly.

 We rebuilt how clinical time, capacity and revenue were tracked so the business could properly see where money was being made, where it was being lost and which parts of the operation were quietly dragging margin down.